-So here comes Christmas.
-Father Christmas, stockings, reindeers, twinkly lights and song.
-TV ads showing the perfect families, local festivities geared at the gathering of children around a Christmas Tree.
-Facebook feeds full of pics of kids in antlers, visits to a grotto and the delight on their faces Christmas morning.
-There’s certainly magic in the air, but a deep and lonely hole in the hearts of so many.
+But here comes Christmas 2021.
+A return to some sort of festive normal.
+Gatherings, Father Christmas, stockings, reindeers and twinkly lights.
+TV ads showing perfect families, local festivities built around the gathering of children under a Christmas Tree.
+Instagram feeds full of kids in antlers, visits to a grotto and the delight on their faces Christmas morning.
+And new additions.
+Other people's babies.

-Christmas used to roll in for me when we were still trying and would heavily compound my longing.
-Thoughts of all the little details of how I’d make it sparkle with magic and sort of wanting to do those things anyway in a really unexplainable way.
-Because after all, and so often we’re reminded, ‘Christmas is all about the kids isn’t it?’
-Eye roll.
-It’s not FYI.
-It’s for love.
+Christmas used to roll in when we were still trying and would heavily compound my longing.
+Thoughts of all the little details of how I’d make it sparkle with magic for our longed for baby and sort of wanting to do those things anyway in a really unexplainable way.
+It’s unsettling to feel grief for something that has yet to arrive.
+But that’s how times like Christmas can make you feel if you are trying to conceive.

 And to those going through an IVF protocol there is so much to consider.
 Timings, meds, schedules, appointments.
 Alongside the well meaning but sometimes constant reminder to think positive.

-- Don’t judge yourself.
 You are 100% allowed to feel jealous, upset, angry, desperate, lonely, blameful, perhaps even more so at this time of year.
 The important thing is to feel your emotions, don't label them or judge yourself on them.
 You are human.
 It is allowed.
 Voicing them can sometimes help but only if you feel able.

-- Assemble your support team.
 If the New Year is going to bring with it a round of assisted fertility perhaps use some of that weird week between Xmas and New Year to consider who you are going to need around you during that time.
 Mine consisted of close friends, a wonderful acupuncturist, one point person at the clinic and I even saw a hypnotherapist to help support some of my rounds.
 There was something comforting knowing that I was taking a little bit of control of what could sometimes feel a little out of your control, and I felt so supported and part of a team.

-Our clinics and phone lines are open as normal other than Christmas Day and New Years Day.
+I wasn't sure on this myself actually so checked in with CREATE Fertility where I had my IVF program.
+I asked them about if someone was to be going through IVF over the festive period, what would that mean in terms of appointments or meds or just generally needing to get hold of someone should questions arise.
+Here is how CREATE operate over the Xmas hols: Our clinics and phone lines are open as normal other than Christmas Day and New Years Day.
 We do everything we can to make treatment over this period as stress free as possible and have on-call doctors should anyone have to have a procedure on these two days.
 We also have an emergency phone line which is open 24/7 in the unfortunate event that a patient needs urgent help.

-- New Years.
 So you’ve got through Christmas and then BAM, it’s New Years Eve.
 Perhaps an even more emotional time where reflection on the year that has been and contemplation for the one about to start might overwhelm.
 You don’t have to subscribe to the hype of this one day/night.
 Again you can do what is right for you.
 Hide away, hole up with the people you love.
 Escape for the night.
 Dance the night away.